benlue/sql-soar/README.md

 <a name="runsql"></a>
-#### soar.runSql(conn, sql, parameters, cb)
+#### soar.runSql(conn, sql, arguments, cb)
 This function can be used to run SQL statements directly if you still need to.
-Even though SOAR provides quite a few handy functions to access databases, sometimes you may still need to manually build a SQL statement and execute it.
+Even though SOAR provides quite a few handy functions to access databases, sometimes you may still need to manually build a SQL statement.
 In such cases, you can use this function.

-The _conn_ argument is the database connection.
-It's optional.
-You'll pass in a connecton argument mostly because you want to do transactions.
+* conn: the database connection.
+This parameter is optional.
+You'll pass in a connecton parameter mostly because you want to do transactions.
-The _sql_ argument is the SQL statement to be executed, and _parameters_ are data to be filled into the SQL statement (if the given SQL statement is a prepared statement).
+* sql: the SQL statement to be executed.
+* arguments: data to be filled into the SQL statement (if the given SQL statement is a prepared statement).
-Finally _cb_ is the callback function.
+* cb: the call back function with two parameters: _err_ and _result_.

 Example: